 Below are sauces, seasonings and spices I use daily.
 These are my secret “weapon” for making delicious and authentic Asian food.
-I hope the list would be helpful!
+I hope the list of pantry staples would be helpful!

 Compared to soy sauce, dark soy sauce are thicker and darker in color.
 I used it primarily for marinating meat or add dark brown color to my dish.
 Unlike soy sauce, it has to be cooked before consuming.